Community Budget Advisory Committee (CBAC)

 How much is being spent for the Covid hotels we are housing in Bloomington, i.e. rise in crime rate and activity and needed policing for example?
 This does not help our budget shortfall.

-RRiebel asked over 3 years ago
+RRiebel asked about 4 years ago

 We have not been specifically tracking expenses related to the four hotels that have been serving as shelters but there has definitely been an increase in police calls.
 The Police Department has increased its presence around hotels where service calls have increased.
 Also, the City does not collect lodging taxes on the rooms that are in long-term contracts, and does not control the ability of hotels to enter into these contracts.
 For example, two of the hotels are under contract with Hennepin County, which is using the hotels primarily to house seniors who may have medical needs and are having difficulty finding affordable housing due to income limitations.